 The dress and grooming standards for on-campus teaching assignments communicate professionalism.
-Male faculty members are expected to wear shirts and ties with dress slacks.
-Female faculty members are expected to wear dresses, skirts, or dress slacks.
+Male faculty members are expected to wear shirts and ties with dress pants.
+Female faculty members are expected to wear dresses, skirts, or dress pants.
 Where these clothes are not suitable for the work environment, the department chair, with the approval of the academic vice president, determines satisfactory attire.

 Hairstyles should be neat, avoiding extreme styles or colors.
 Male faculty members may wear mustaches trimmed above the corners of the mouth.
-They must seek permission from the Academic Office to grow beards for medical conditions or special theatrical performances.
+They must seek permission from the Student Health Center to grow beards for medical conditions or special video performance assignments connected with a Church video production.
 Female faculty members may wear one pair of pierced earrings.
 Piercing is not acceptable for men.
-Whenever possible, faculty members are expected to keep already-existing tattoos covered while in teaching situations, and they should not acquire new tattoos once hired.
+Whenever possible, faculty members are expected to keep already-existing tattoos covered while in teaching situations and they should not acquire new tattoos once hired.